A new Flinders University study is exploring the barriers to older people accessing mental health services.

 It will also focus on implementing new models of care that prioritise the psychological needs of older Australians.

-Dr Cations said she would like to see her help the aged care industry recognise the importance of these kinds of interventions and models of care.
+Dr Cations said she would like to see her work help the aged care industry recognise the importance of these kinds of interventions and models of care.

 “We’ve seen a positive shift away from the medical model towards a more wholistic model that considers emotional and psychological wellbeing but I think we have a long way to go,” she said.